cratchat/Software-Driven-design-for-AM/README.md

 📌 Overview

-This repository accompanies the lecture “Software-Driven Design for Additive Manufacturing”, which introduces the theory, workflow, and intuition behind computational-driven design, with a focus on:
+This repository accompanies the lecture “Software-Driven Design for Additive Manufacturing”.
+It introduces the theory, workflow, and intuition behind computational-driven design, with a focus on:

 Topology Optimization